Obtain Critical Knowledge to Deliver Better Care

 - A minimum of 30 transfer credits are granted for having an unrestricted and active nursing license.

-- 45 transfer credits may be granted for the foundational and AMC core requirement courses listed below.
+- 45 transfer credits may be granted for the foundational and exploration requirement courses listed below.

 Non-traditional credit may be granted for examinations recommended by the American Council for Education, for CLEP (College Level Examination Program) or Excelsior College.
 Students with professional certification in a specialty practice area may also receive college credit.
 Certification must be nationally recognized by a professional nursing board or through the National Commission for Certifying Agencies (NCCA), American Board for Specialty Nursing Certification (ABSNC), or the American Nurses Credentialing Center (ANCC).
 Certificates submitted for professional certification will be reviewed and approved by the Program Director.